 Scenario 4: You are relocating for non-professional reasons: Contact a Swiss immigration specialist to clarify your immigration status.

 Non-EU/EFTA citizens need to begin their immigration process 2 to 3 months before their target move date

 EU/EFTA citizens with a local permanent contract will only need to register upon arrival

 The final work permit document will be issued between 2 and 4 weeks after your registration date

 Contacting an immigration specialist is highly recommended for non-EU/EFTA citizens and for EU/EFTA citizens arriving without a permanent local work contract.

-If you do not already have access to a professional immigration services provider through your employer or your relocation services provider, we recommend that you locate and contact such a provider before proceeding.
+If you do not already have access to a professional immigration services provider through your employer or your relocation services provider, we recommend that you locate and contact the leading Swiss immigration provider Sgier + Partner before proceeding.

 Sgier + Partner offers an immigration case assessment for CHF 99, meaning you get clarity quickly about your immigration status.